0xInfection/TIDoS-Framework/README.md

 ### Highlights :-
 Here is some light on what the framework is all about:
-- [x] TIDoS Framework now boasts of a century+ of modules.
 - [x] A complete versatile framework to cover up everything from Reconnaissance to Vulnerability Analysis.
 - [x] Has 5 main phases, subdivided into __14 sub-phases__ consisting a total of <a href="https://github.com/theInfectedDrake/TIDoS-Framework/blob/master/doc/man/tree.man">__108 modules__</a>.
 - [x] Reconnaissance Phase has 50 modules of its own (including active and passive recon, information disclosure modules).